Saturday, March 17, 2018

 It’s something as old as the mating ritual itself, entirely to do with addressing the heart and knowing that the mind will follow.

-It’s impossible to say which came first: the realization among Mad Ave management that brilliant creative people were too scarce, too temperamental and too expensive for comfort; or the fear of other parties such as management consultants making more headway with senior clients via the 'perfectly reasonable' route of professionalism, partnership and MBA-based expertise.
+It’s impossible to say which came first: the realization among Mad Ave management that brilliant creative people were too scarce, too demanding and too expensive for comfort; or the fear of other parties such as management consultants making more headway with senior clients via the 'perfectly reasonable' route of professionalism, partnership and MBA-based expertise.

 Ironically, it was one of the world’s foremost creative ad agency networks that sat at the center of Mad Ave’s problem: Saatchi&Saatchi